MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/jsonstore/index.md

 }
 ```

-####Deploying the sync adapter
+#### Deploying the sync adapter
 Download the JSONStoreSync adapter from <a href="https://github.com/MobileFirst-Platform-Developer-Center/JSONStoreCloudantSync/">here</a>, configure cloudant credentials in path ‘src/main/adapter-resources/adapter.xml’ and deploy it in your MobileFirst server.
 Configure the credentials to the backend Cloudant database also through the mfpconsole like below :

 < Pics from blog to come here >

-####Few points to consider before using this feature
+#### Few points to consider before using this feature
-This feature is available for Android, IOS, cordova-android and cordova-ios only.
+This feature is available for Android, iOS, cordova-android and cordova-ios only.

 The name of the JSONStore collection and CouchDB database name must be the same.
-Carefully refer to your CouchDB’s database naming syntax before naming your JSONStore collection.
+Carefully, refer to your CouchDB database naming syntax before naming your JSONStore collection.

-In Android, define the sync callback listener as a part of the init options like below :
+In Android, define the sync callback listener as a part of the *init* options like below :

 ```
 //import com.worklight.jsonstore.api.JSONStoreSyncListener;